Azaki Daikon Flower Field

 Recommended time: Spring

-In mid-May, when the mountains of Aizu are wrapped in fresh leaves, there is a miraculous scenery that appears only in limited mountain villages.
-It is the light purple flower field of the wild species 'Azaki radish', unique to high-altitude regions.
-The pale colors that seem to filter the blue of the sky cover the vast land, truly resembling 'clouds descended to the earth.'
+In mid-May, when the mountains of Aizu are wrapped in fresh leaves, there is a miraculous landscape that appears only in limited mountain villages.
+It is the light purple flower field of the wild species 'Azaki radish,' unique to high-altitude areas.
+The pale colors, reminiscent of the blue sky, cover the vast land, truly resembling 'clouds descended to the earth.'
 It leaves a quiet impression and tranquility in the hearts of those who visit.

 The Azaki radish is a wild species characterized by a very strong spiciness, unlike common radishes.

-• Color gradient: The colors woven by four thin petals transition from white to pale purple, and then to sky blue.
-The countless flowers swaying in the wind create a gradient that changes its expression moment by moment under the sunlight, never boring the viewer.
+• Color gradient: The colors woven by four thin petals range from white to pale purple and then to sky blue.
+The countless flowers swaying in the wind create a gradient that changes its expression with the sunlight, keeping the viewer captivated.

-• Limited-time breathtaking view: The full bloom period lasts only about two weeks.
-Its transience elevates this scenery to something even more valuable.
+• Limited-time breathtaking view: The full bloom lasts only about two weeks.
+Its transience elevates this landscape to something even more valuable.

-■ The 'source of spiciness' that supports history and food culture
+■ The 'source of spiciness' supporting history and food culture

-• Beautiful guardianship: Not only for ornamental purposes, but the flower field has been preserved as an important resource supporting the region's traditional foods.
-Behind that scenery lies the earnest feelings of the people who have loved the land and protected the seeds.
+• Beautiful guardianship: The flower field has been preserved not only for ornamental purposes but also as an important resource supporting local traditional foods.
+Behind this landscape lies the earnest feelings of the people who love the land and have protected the seeds.

-Indulge in the luxury of escaping the hustle and bustle of the city, enveloped only by the sound of the wind and the faint fragrance of flowers.
-Why not gently surrender yourself to the 'light purple sea' that shines under the early summer light?
+Escape from the hustle and bustle of the city and indulge in the luxury of being surrounded only by the sound of the wind and the faint fragrance of flowers.
+Would you like to gently immerse yourself in the 'light purple sea' shining under the early summer light?

-For those wishing for a customized tour including the Azaki radish flower field
+For those wishing for a customized tour that includes the Azaki radish flower field,

 Apply for a tour